-Given their status under international law, IGOs have raised concerns (e.g., standing, and "appeal jurisdiction") about using the UDRP to address abusive registrations concerning their identifiers in domain names.
-One of the final recommendations in this respect from the GNSO IGO-INGO Access to Curative Rights Protection Mechanisms PDP Working Group was that, in the admittedly rare case where:
+One of the final recommendations from the GNSO IGO-INGO Access to Curative Rights Protection Mechanisms PDP Working Group was that, in the admittedly rare case where:

-- (i) an IGO has prevailed in a Uniform Domain Name Dispute Resolution Policy (UDRP) or Uniform Rapid Suspension (URS) proceeding; and - (ii) the losing registrant files suit in a court of competent jurisdiction; and - (iii) the IGO successfully claims immunity from the jurisdiction of that court; then - (iv) the original UDRP or URS panel decision is to be set aside.
+(i) an IGO has prevailed in a Uniform Domain Name Dispute Resolution Policy (UDRP) or Uniform Rapid Suspension (URS) proceeding; and

+- (ii) the losing registrant files suit in a court of competent jurisdiction; and - (iii) the IGO successfully claims immunity from the jurisdiction of that court; then - (iv) the original UDRP or URS panel decision is to be set aside.

-Assuiming an IGO were able to avail itself of the UDRP process, the effect of this recommendation is that the parties to the dispute will be placed in the original situation as if the UDRP or URS proceeding had never been commenced.
+Assuming an IGO were able to avail itself of the UDRP process, the effect of this recommendation is that the parties to the dispute will be placed in the original situation as if the UDRP or URS proceeding had never been commenced.